jgsquire27/project-team-app-pokemon/README.md

 ---TOP PRIORITY---
-displaying who's turn it is
-changing turns when a match is not made input fields modify what name is displayed when its their turn adding score when a match is made if played in single player, give the player limited rounds
+displaying who's turn it is--x changing turns when a match is not made--x input fields modify what name is displayed when its their turn-- adding score when a match is madeX if played in single player, give the player limited rounds